Introducing the Santa Cruz MEGATOWER 29 - Ridden in NZ

 Our last day of riding gave me a second swing at Wairoa Gorge and riding the trails I'd attempted on the XL confirmed that large was the optimal fit.
 To mix things up a little, Kyle from Santa Cruz helped me swap in a Rock Shox Super Deluxe coil shock with a 350 lb spring.
 We rode some jump lines and on the last run before lunch took a swing at the dark side.
 Exposure was heavy and rocks were ever-present but normally the gnarlier side of the mountain is wet, even in the summer.
 It was bone dry for us and still a formidable challenge.
 Long narrow sections traverse scree slopes and even waterfalls* where a tumble in the wrong direction could win you a helicopter ride.
 I was riding much better than 3 days earlier and enjoying the more challenging descents.

 *The video below will give you an idea of what the Dark Side is like.
-Check out 5:09 and 9:I'll be there in five. for some of the more challenging bits.
+Check out 5:09 and 9:55 for some of the more challenging bits.